Vyral/mark-ramey/_posts/2020-02-21-how-to-sell-your-home-part-2.md

 <p style="text-align: center;"><em>I’m explaining the four P's and how they’ll help get your home sold.</em></p>

-This message is part two in our series about both what to and not to do when selling your home.
-There are four P's my team and I do to help our clients sell their houses:
+This message is part two in our series about both what to do and not to do when selling your home.
+There are four P's my team and I follow to help our clients sell their houses:

 **1\.
 Price.** When we price your property correctly for the market, we drive buyers to that listing.
 The more buyers that show up, the more opportunities a seller has.
 That means there’s a greater chance the seller will receive multiple offers, which puts them in a position of strength to negotiate.&nbsp;

 **2\.
 Promotion.** We want to promote your home aggressively.
 We will do everything we possibly can to benefit your sale.
-I belong to a network of the top 1% of all real estate agents in the U.S., this means we’re receiving highly qualified, motivated buyers who want to buy your house.
+I belong to a network of the top 1% of all real estate agents in the U.S. and, this means we’re receiving highly qualified, motivated buyers who want to buy your house.
 These buyers will pay a fair retail price.

 **3\.
 Presentation.** A lot of this step is up to you.
 You’ll need to prepare your property by painting, fixing things, and making it look fresh.
 Sometimes this requires calling in a professional stager.